geoscixyz/em/content/maxwell3_fdem/MT/MT_N_layered_Earth.rst

     k \simeq (1-j) \sqrt{ \frac{\omega \mu \sigma}{2} }
     :label: kwavenumber_steadystate

-Taking the problem from the point of view of the electric field, we know the :ref:E_wave_propagation_equation has a solution in the form of:
+Taking the problem from the point of view of the electric field, we know the :eq:`E_wave_propagation_equation` has a solution in the form of:

 .. math::
     E_x (z) = U e^{i k z} + D e^{-i k z}